 Enjoy the interview! ♡

-TH: Hello Saku!
+WW: Hello Saku!
 Can you tell us more about yourself and what you are currently doing?

 Saku: I am entrepreneur who has founded several companies and written 10 books.